frankieroberto/nhsnotes/app/posts/week-25-away-days.md

 I’m not sure I was super helpful.
 It was hard to marry up some of the ideas with the current technical and operational realities.

-I have however learnt a lot more about the current structure and information architecture of the NHS App, and some of the ways this might evolve in future.
+I have however learnt a lot more about the structure and information architecture of the NHS App, and some of the ways this might evolve in future.

 ## NHS Prototype Kit